ML-brooowss/ML/README.md

 - **Baseline Similarity**: Cosine similarity
   - Measures the angle between item vectors; suitable for sparse, implicit data.
 - **K-Nearest Neighbors (KNN)**:
-  - As in the User-Based CF case, we tested again different values for k (number of neighbors) and found optimal performance at-*k = 70*-.
+  - As in the User-Based CF case, we tested again different values for k (number of neighbors) and found optimal performance at*k = 70*.
 - **Pearson Correlation**: Not used because it's more effective for **explicit ratings** (e.g., from 1–5).
 Pearson correlation adjusts for user bias.

-**Conclusion**: Cosine similarity consistently outperformed other metrics for item-item collaborative filtering in our implicit feedback setting ([in line with academic literature](https://link.springer.com/chapter/10.1007/978-981-10-7398-4_37)).
+- **Conclusion**: Cosine similarity consistently outperformed other metrics for item-item collaborative filtering in our implicit feedback setting ([in line with academic literature](https://link.springer.com/chapter/10.1007/978-981-10-7398-4_37)).

 ---

 #### 2. Content-Based Filtering (CBF)

 Content-based filtering recommends books that are similar in content to those the user liked previously.
 This method does not depend on what other users did.
 To compare book content, we transformed textual metadata (title, author, description, etc.) into **embeddings**: numerical vector representations of the semantic meaning of a piece of text that allow us to compute similarity.

 ##### Embedding Techniques Used